cmohan9/testmodules/run.md

 ---

-## 4. Phase 2 : Migration to Azure Function App
+## 4. Migration to Azure Function App

 ### 4.1 Problem statement: why the original process needed to change